Emerson Drive: History

-12 Gauge, Until You Walk the Tracks - 1995-1998
+12 Gauge, Until You Walk the Tracks – 1995–1998

 Emerson Drive was formed under the name of 12 Gauge in February 1995 when Brad Mates entered a talent contest at his local high school in Grande Prairie, Alberta.
 Through the contest, Mates met fiddler Pat Allingham, bass player Steven Swager and keyboardist Chris Hartman.
 Mates, Hartman, Swager and Allingham decided to form a band with guitarists Dan Binns and David Switzer, bass guitarist Jeff Loberg, and drummer Remi Barre.
 The band started practicing in Mates' basement and entering contests.
 In 1996, the group entered a local Battle of the Bands contest and won the opportunity to write and record their EP Open Season.

 In 1996, 12 Gauge began work on their first studio album and independently released, Until You Walk the Tracks in 1997.
 Through 1997 and 1998, the group toured Canada to support their album and charted two songs, including the top 40 single, "Some Trains Never Come", which peaked at No. 36 on the RPM Country Tracks chart in 1998.
 Both singles were accompanied by music videos that received airplay on CMT Canada.
 In early 1998, the group received a nomination for Top New Group or Duo at the RPM Big Country Awards, but lost to Montana Sky.

 By this time, Switzer had left the group and drummer Remi Barre had been replaced by Derrick Kuzemchuk.
 Soon after the release, Binns left the group.
 He was replaced by Dan Bauman, who stayed with the band for just over a year.
 By the end of 1998, Binns and Kuzemchuk left the group.
-Shortly after, the band hired Gerry Leiske as their manager, replacing previous manager Lionel Allingham (Pat's father).
+Shortly after, the band hired Gerry Leiske, who most famously helped to form the Heritage Singers, as their manager, replacing previous manager Lionel Allingham (Pat's father).
 Leiske introduced the band to guitarist Danick Dupelle, who had been performing with Canadian country trio Farmer's Daughter, which Leiske also managed.
 Drummer Mike Melancon replaced Kuzemchuk.